Amazon interview process & questions

 Looking to land a job at Amazon but don’t know what the process looks like?

 I’ve got you covered.
 In this article, we will look at what goes on in each step of Amazon’s hiring process, two different types of Amazon’s interview questions, and three tips to ace any Amazon interviews.
-Below are the six steps of the Amazon interview process:
+Below are the seven steps of the Amazon interview process:

 Step 1: Pass the resume screening